Professor Mark Ide

 Biography

-Supervised over 30 research projects mostly at Masters level including 4 PhDs.
-Research work has been a mixture of basic sciences, clinical and translational investigating dentine sensitivity treatment and assessment, periodontal- systemic links and inflammation including pregnancy outcome, monitoring and assessment of periodontal tissues in health and disease
+Professor Mark Ide has supervised over 30 research projects, mostly at Masters level but also four PhDs.
+His research has been a mixture of basic sciences, clinical and translational investigating dentine sensitivity treatment and assessment, periodontal- systemic links and inflammation including pregnancy outcome, monitoring and assessment of periodontal tissues in health and disease

-Involved in dental education for over 25 years at DCP, BDS and postgraduate level, Discipline (clinical and academic) lead for Periodontology for 14 years and postgraduate / specialist programme lead for 10 years, developing undergraduate and postgraduate programmes using technology and new clinical innovations with an evidence-based approach.
+Mark has been involved in dental education for over 25 years at DCP, BDS and postgraduate level.
+He was the clinical and academic Discipline Lead for Periodontology for 14 years, and Postgraduate/Specialist programme Lead for 10 years, developing undergraduate and postgraduate programmes using technology and new clinical innovations with an evidence-based approach.

-External examiner at undergraduate, Masters and PhD level at various UK and international schools, presently Periodontology Lead for MRD at RCS England.
+He has been an external examiner at undergraduate, Masters and PhD level at various UK and international schools; he is presently Periodontology Lead for MRD at RCS England.

-Finalist Dental Defense Union Dental Teacher of the Year Award and KCL Teaching Excellence Award, 2003.
+2003 Finalist Dental Defense Union Dental Teacher of the Year Award and KCL Teaching Excellence Award

-KCL representative, DDU Dental Teacher of the Year Award, 2005.
+2005 KCL representative, DDU Dental Teacher of the Year Award

 Research